Izé Teixeira: Biography

 Izé Teixeira was born on the island of Santiago.
-In his childhood or his teenage years, he immigrated to France and lived in the Paris Metropolitan Area.
+During his childhood or his teenage years, he immigrated to France and lived in the Paris Metropolitan Area.

 His first release was a maxi in 2000 titled Ma volonté.
 He later released Double Nationalidade (2001), which was his first studio album, Mobilizé (2003), and Kunana Spirit.
 Izé Teixeira released his fourth album Urb/Africa in February 2011, featuring Capeverdean music and colorful melodies.
-Izé was one of the members of La MC Malcriado band, a collection of Cape Verdean singers including Stomy Bugsy, Jacky Brown, and others including Neg'Marrons and JP in two fingers.
+Izé was one of the members of La MC Malcriado band, a collection of Cape Verdean singers that included Stomy Bugsy, Jacky Brown, as well as others like Neg'Marrons and JP in two fingers.

 Nominations

-Izé received two nominations with the group MC Malcriado.
-"Dis l'Heure 2 Zouk" was nominated at Victoires de la musique (Music of the Winners) 2004 under the category Best Reggae/Ragga Album of the Year and a trophy for Best Group of the African Diaspora at the 2010 Kora Awards.
+Izé received two nominations alongside the group MC Malcriado.
+"Dis l'Heure 2 Zouk" was nominated at the Victoires de la musique (Music of the Winners) 2004 in the category Best Reggae/Ragga Album of the Year and a trophy for Best Group of the African Diaspora at the 2010 Kora Awards.